 The name of the tombstone indicates a tradition that links it to a tombstone built by Absalom, the son of King David.

-These wrong assumptions were not uncommon by Christian pilgrims and Crusaders, just like they wrongly assumed the Tower of David was King David’s palace.
+These incorrect assumptions were not uncommon by Christian pilgrims and Crusaders.

-It is s believed by some to be the resting place Agrippa’s family members while he and his wife were buried in the so called “Tomb of Absalom.”
+It is believed by some to be the resting place of Agrippa’s family members, while he and his wife were buried in the so called “Tomb of Absalom.”

 The tombstone was hewn from the surface of the cliff with one side facing out, while the other three sides are surrounded by bedrock.